discos/doc/user/medicina/Troubleshooting.rst

     * **Dead time between consecutive subscans is much longer than expected**

+Are your schedules old?
-With ESCS 0.4 it is necessary to delete from the schedules all the post-scan wait times, as the system now takes automatically care of computing and applying proper delays according to the deceleration ramps duration.
+With ESCS 0.4 it is necessary to delete from old schedules all the post-scan wait times, as the system now takes automatically care of computing and applying proper delays according to the deceleration ramps duration.
 If you specify a wait time in your post-scan procedures, it will add to the